Stephen-ODriscoll/PlutoUtils/docs/string_utils.md

 #### split()
 1. Takes a split string and an optional **std::locale**.
 Splits the split string where an element is considered a "space" character.
 This includes new lines, tabs, spaces, etc. Returns a **std::vector** of strings.
+    - When 2 "space" characters occur consecutively, nothing will be added to the returned strings.
+Only non-empty strings are added.
 2. Takes a split string and a separator string.
 Splits the split string where a substring equals the separator string.
 Returns a **std::vector** of strings.
     - If a blank separator string is given, the split string is split into its individual characters.
+    - When 2 separators occur consecutively, a blank string will be added to the returned strings.

 #### split_any_of()
 Takes a split string and a separator string.
 Splits the split string where an element equals any element in the separator string.
 Returns a **std::vector** of strings.